rajnirvanalabs/electroneumphp/README.md

-# Monero Library
+# Electroneum Library
-A Monero library written in PHP by the Monero-Integrations team.
+A Electroneum library written in PHP by Nirvanalabs, modified monerophp by Monero-Integrations to work with Electroneum.

 ## How It Works
 This library has 2 parts.
-The first is a wrapper for the monero-wallet-rpc JSON RPC API.
-(Monero_Payments.php) The second is a Monero/Cryptonote toolbox (cryptonote.php) with both lower level functions used in Monero related cryptograhy and higher level methods for things like generating Monero private/public keys.
+The first is a wrapper for the electroneum-wallet-rpc JSON RPC API.
+(Electroneum_Payments.php) The second is a Monero/Cryptonote toolbox (cryptonote.php) with both lower level functions used in Monero related cryptograhy and higher level methods for things like generating Monero private/public keys.

 ## Preview